kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_1.md

 ## What is Mathplotlib

 This is the first part of Mathplotlib.
-Most of the content from this section is referenced from the book from "Python Data Science Handbook" by Jake VanderPlas published by O'Reilly.
+Most of the contents from this section are referenced from the book "Python Data Science Handbook" by Jake VanderPlas published by O'Reilly.

 >Disclaim: everything is for educational purpose.
 Not for redistribution or sales.